Generative Neural Operators through Diffusion Last Layer: Uncertainty Quantification and Probabilistic Surrogates

 \section{Uncertainty Quantification and Probabilistic Surrogates}

-In this section, we examine how \emph{conditional diffusion models} can serve as probabilistic surrogates for the operator learning tasks formulated in Problems~\ref{pr:stocahstic} and~\ref{pr:deterministic}.
-We begin by discussing uncertainty quantification and probabilistic modeling in these settings, and then show how conditional diffusion models provide a unified framework for addressing both problems.
+We examine how \emph{conditional diffusion models} can serve as probabilistic surrogates for the stochastic and deterministic operator learning tasks in Problems~\ref{pr:stochastic} and~\ref{pr:deterministic}.
+Table~\ref{tab:model-comparison} summarizes the uncertainty representations considered in this work.